 - Given contacts from each school will be made aware of which entries have been chosen and can then relay this to parents.

-- Artwork that has not been exhibited can be picked up from the exhibition.
+- Artwork that has not been exhibited can be picked up from the exhibition or the Woodbridge School Prep office

 - Each exhibited artist will receive a certificate.

-- The artwork will also available for purchase, with priority being given to the artist’s family.
+- The artwork will be available for purchase, with priority being given to the artist’s family.
+Postcards will also be available for purchase.

 Artist Judges